Now the trouble about trying to make yourself stupider than you really are is that you very often succeed.

-The Berenst(a/e)in thing also seemed pretty dubious. -stein is a common family name affix, and -stain is not.
+The Berenst(a/e)in thing also seems dubious. -stein is a common family name affix, and -stain is not.
 So writing or remembering “Bearenstein” is entirely rational and logical, even if it’s incorrect.
 Beyond that, it’s a single letter, and e/a are pretty similar-looking as letters go.

 - People being extremely insistent about historical events involving people and things they will in the same breath admit to knowing literally nothing about, like the Mandela thing.

 - People being extremely insistent about extremely minor differences in the spelling of words, the colours of things or particular dates, like the Berenstein thing.

 Let’s go through a few examples (taken from this page):